freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 -  Business logic vulnerability in Source or Admin Interface
 -  Web services vulnerability in Source or Admin Interface

-Countermeasures on both Source and *Journalist Interfaces*
+Countermeasures on both Source and Admin Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  *Interfaces* run on an end-to-end encrypted Tor Onion Service
+-  Interfaces run on an end-to-end encrypted Tor Onion Service
 -  Sensitive source and submission data is sent through HTTP POST
 -  All source submissions are encrypted with GPG at rest using the airgapped Submission Key
--  *Interface* sessions are invalidated after a user logs out or inactivity over 120 minutes
+-  Interface sessions are invalidated after a user logs out or inactivity over 120 minutes
 -  Session control on *Interface* includes CSRF token in Flask Framework
--  All *Interface* session data (except language and locale selection) is discarded at logout, and fully deleted upon exiting Tor Browser
+-  All Interface session data (except language and locale selection) is discarded at logout, and fully deleted upon exiting Tor Browser
--  A number of mitigations are in place as protection against malicious input vulnerabilities on the Source and *Journalist Interfaces*:
+-  A number of mitigations are in place as protection against malicious input vulnerabilities on the Source and Admin Interfaces:

     - X-XSS-PROTECTION is enabled
     - Content-Security-Policy is set to "default-src 'none'; script-src 'self'; style-src 'self'; img-src 'self'; font-src 'self';"
     - SQLAlchemy is used as ORM for all database queries
     - Application does not execute uploaded submission data
--  A number of mitigations are in place as protection against the risk of an HTTP misconfiguration on the Source and *Journalist Interfaces*:
+-  A number of mitigations are in place as protection against the risk of an HTTP misconfiguration on the Source and Admin Interfaces:

     - Cache control header is set to “no store;”
     - HTTP headers do not expose version information of system components